Exploring Cross-Client Memorization of Training Data in Large Language Models for Federated Learning: Introduction

 \ignore{Our findings reveal that both types of memorization occur across all tasks, with the intra-client consistently higher, indicating that the global model retains more information from the same client that supplied the prompt.}

-The contributions of our work are as follows. \textbf{i) Problem Formulation:} We frame the challenge of detecting subtle memorization in FL by adapting cross-sample assessment methods from CL. \textbf{ii) Framework:} We design a framework that measures intra- and inter-client memorization in FL across clients, and conduct studies to quantify its extent and influencing factors. \textbf{iii) Key insights:} FL memorization occurs across clients, but its effect is less pronounced than within the same client.
+The main contributions of this study are outlined as follows. \textbf{i) Problem Formulation:} We frame the challenge of detecting subtle memorization in FL by adapting cross-sample assessment methods from CL. \textbf{ii) Framework:} We design a framework that measures intra- and inter-client memorization in FL across clients, and conduct studies to quantify its extent and influencing factors. \textbf{iii) Key insights:} FL memorization occurs across clients, but its effect is less pronounced than within the same client.
 The memorization degree depends on the prefix length, the decoding strategy, and the federated algorithm.
 However, we did not observe a clear trend for model sizes and communication rounds.
+Additionally, the lengths of training inputs and outputs influence the length of generated text, which can limit the extractability of memorization in short-output tasks (e.g., classification).
+Finally, suffixes associated with certain clients appear to be more susceptible to memorization than those of others.